Michael's Gambit: Writing

+Release

 While NBC had made previous episodes available to the press early, the network did not release the finale ahead of time, likely to preserve the twist.
-The network would also renew the series for a 13-episode second season in the wake of the finale.

-Reception

 Ratings

 "Michael's Gambit" originally aired on NBC on January 19, 2017, as part of an hour-long block with the previous episode, "Mindy St. Claire".
 It was watched by an estimated 3.93 million American viewers, placing third in its time slot behind The Great Indoors and Grey's Anatomy.
 This marked a 6% increase in total viewers compared to the previous week and was the show's highest viewership since October.
-The episode also achieved a 1.1/4 in the 18-49 demographic, placing third behind The Great Indoors and Hell's Kitchen.
+The episode also achieved a 1.1 rating among adults ages 18–49, placing third behind The Great Indoors and Hell's Kitchen.

-Reviews
+Critical reception

 The episode received acclaim from critics.
 Dennis Perkins of The A.V.
 Club gave the episode an A, calling it "a brilliant lie, both on the part of Schur—and of Michael."
 He praised Danson's performance in the episode and remarked that "the dramatic and comedic possibilities opening up [...] genuinely demand a second season".
 Liz Shannon Miller of IndieWire also gave the episode an A. She wrote that "[t]he reveal that Chidi and Tahani were also not good enough for 'the good place' is a massive one, but the fact that it ultimately made sense testifies to the depth of character development that Schur and the writers had been able to build into the show."
 She also praised Danson's "beautifully bumbling performance" for hiding the twist up until that point and agreed that the show set itself up well for a second season.
 Eric Goldman of IGN rated the episode 9 out of 10 and said, "The Good Place was already a very funny and clever comedy, but this reveal raises the stakes in a big way."
 He praised the twist and thought that "finding out Michael was actually the villain was what really made the whole thing amazing"; he also highlighted the humor in the episode, adding that the humans' debate "awesomely spotlighted the distinctive personalities of all four of the main characters."
-Allie Pape of Vulture gave the episode 5 out of 5 stars, remarking that the twist "is the sort of move that masterfully adds depth to all the show’s emotional bonding" and praising Danson for "utterly nail[ing] the heel turn".
+Allie Pape of Vulture gave the episode 5 out of 5 stars, remarking that the twist "is the sort of move that masterfully adds depth to all the show's emotional bonding" and praising Danson for "utterly nail[ing] the heel turn".